TYPE DESIGN INFORMATION PAGE last updated on Thu Jan 18 23:52:07 EST 2018

 Coppers & Brasses

 Quebec-based type typefoundry Coppers & Brasses was set up in 2011 by Alexandre Saumier Demers and Étienne Aubert Bonn in the plateau area of Montreal.
-Both graduated from the graphic and type design program at UQAM in Montreal.
+Both graduated from the graphic and type design program at UQAM in Montreal and went on do the Type and Media program at KABK in The Hague, The Netherlands.

 Creators of these typefaces in 2012: Martha (monospaced slabby grotesque done by both founders), Sardine (fat signage typeface by Bonn), Freitt (blackletter typeface by Bonn).
 Nicole (2012) is an elegant basic sans typeface by Olivier Mercier-Chan Kane.